iimsoftco/namlingengine/README.md

-Place a script.namx file inside the assets/ folder of your project.
+Place a script.namx file inside the assets/ folder of your project. (example script included)

 The engine will load and run the script each frame, updating the controlled object's position accordingly.